HABS-BRAIN/ai-driller/articles/transformers.md

 ## Conclusion

 The use of transformers appears to be a promising approach in EEG signal processing.
+Indeed, the ETST architecture allows the NN to .
 The main current challenge lies in the pre-processing of the raw signal, which could be the focus of a future blog post.

 ---